spacetx/starfish/docs/source/help_and_reference/loading_data/index.rst

     In [10]: image.sel({Axes.CH: 2, Axes.ROUND: (1, 3)})
     Out[10]: <starfish.ImageStack (r: 3, c: 1, z: 1, y: 1000, x: 1000)>

-Note that starfish uses constant classes for indexing so that if the SpaceTx-Format ever changed, the same indexers could still work in starfish.
+Note that starfish uses constant classes for indexing so that if the SpaceTx Format ever changed, the same indexers could still work in starfish.
 Above we use the Axes constant to index into the rounds and channels.

 In addition to selection, we can max-project data, which is a commonly used filter for sparse data to collapse :code:`z` depth into a single image tile.
-Here we already have non-volumetric data, so we'll collapse all the spots across channels in each round, mimicing a "dots" image.
+Here we already have non-volumetric data, so we'll collapse all the spots across channels in each round, mimicking a "dots" image.

 .. code-block:: python